NOAA-GFDL/MDTF-diagnostics/diagnostics/ENSO_RWS/doc/ENSO_RWS.rst

 seasonal prediction models).
 Similarly, the POD is applicable to any number of pressure levels (e.g., to identify the level at which maximum upper-level divergence and associated RWS are located).
-Here, reanalysis products (e.g., ERA-interim) is “considered” as “observations” and diagnostics obtained from ERA-Interim and other reanalysis products are used for model validation.
-In this general document, brief descriptions of the four levels of the POD are provided but detailed information is provided at each level.
+Here, reanalysis products (e.g., ERA-Interim) are considered as observations and diagnostics obtained from ERA-Interim and other reanalysis products are used for model validation.
+In this general document, brief descriptions of the four levels of the POD are provided, and detailed information is provided at each level.
 For the four levels of diagnostics, selected results are illustrated here.

-*POD works efficiently if model data contain sufficient number of El Niño or La Nina events.* Predigested results are available for both El Niño and La Nina composites.
+*The POD works efficiently if the model data contain a sufficient number of El Niño or La Nina events.* Predigested results are available for both El Niño and La Nina composites.